 Ensure Interface Id is correct;

-Schema validation checks are undertaken via the definitions described in the DIP Swagger.
+Schema validation checks are undertaken via the definitions described in the DIP Open API Definitions (DIP Swagger).
 If schema validation fails on a single message within a transaction then all messages within the transaction are rejected with a ‘400’ code and a MSG1001 message in the response.
 Some of the checks are undertaken here include:

 Check message structure, i.e. mandatory blocks are present for the corresponding interface and event code;